mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 `In the future a routing attributes will be used to routing support.`

-- Add the `AdminNavigationMenuViewComponent` class to `Components` folder
+- Add the `AdminNavigationMenuViewComponent.cs` class file to `Components` folder.

 ```
 using Microsoft.AspNetCore.Mvc;